SUSE/rmt/README.md

 ##### On the Online RMT

-- `rmt-cli export data /mnt/usb` will get the required JSON responses from SCC and save them as files at the specified path.
+- `rmt-cli export scc-data /mnt/usb` will get the required JSON responses from SCC and save them as files at the specified path.

 ##### On the Offline RMT

-- `rmt-cli import data /mnt/usb` will read the JSON-files from given path and fill the local database.
+- `rmt-cli import scc-data /mnt/usb` will read the JSON-files from given path and fill the local database.
 - Now use `rmt-cli repos enable` or `rmt-cli products enable` to mark repos for mirroring.
 - `rmt-cli export settings /mnt/usb` saves your settings at given path as `repos.json`.